 Power Perfector technology has been installed to enable all plant and equipment at Brighton Depot to run on 220V supply rather than 240V supply, thus providing 7% energy savings.
 Operating at the higher voltage increases total electricity consumption on the depot supply.
 Altering the settings on the transformers at this time could run the risk of failure and total loss of electricity supply to the depot which would have a huge impact on service.
 The Power Perfector voltage reduction technology negates the need to alter the transformer tapings; the technology makes the power more efficient thus reducing power consumption further.
 The system also helps to protect against voltage spikes and power surges.

 Our main environmental impact relates to the electricity used for traction by our trains.
 During 2008, Southern and our sister company Southeastern worked alongside Network Rail to become the first train operators in the country to introduce regenerative braking to the 'third rail' network.
 This ground-breaking new system transfers electricity back into the rail system, allowing other trains to draw on that energy for power.
 Up to 2008, the energy released by trains on the third rail network during braking was wasted.
+100% of Southern's train fleet that are capable of regenerative braking, are now putting energy back into the rails.
 Read the full press release.